Kulkodar/clang-format-lint-action/README.md

 Where the source files are located.\
 Default: '.' (current folder)\
-Example: './src' or 'src test examples' for multiple.
+Example: './src' or '"src test examples"' for multiple.

+### `files`

+A comma separated list of files to format.
+Overrides the `source` option\
+Default: '""' empty string\
+Example: './src/main.cpp,./src/file.cpp'

 ### `exclude`